banalok/Streamlit/README.md

 # Streamlit

-My Streamlit app that segments, labels and calculates the mean intensity with respect to image frames typically designed for neuron imaging, but should segment round objects using Stardist model.
+My interactive Streamlit app that segments, labels, plots the mean intensity of segmented neurons with respect to image frames, and calculates various associated parameters typically designed for neuronal microscopy images, but should segment all distinct small round objects using Stardist model.